 The 2014 hunt for the bones of Alfred the Great in Winchester ended in disappointment, but its outcome was entirely to be expected.
 The family tombs had already been moved twice from their original home in the New Minster, and they had been thoroughly disturbed.
-Even if the remains were in roughly the right area, they still might not have been Alfred’s – they could have belonged to his sons Edward and Æthelweard, and his grandson, the short-lived King Ælfweard.
+Even if the remains were in roughly the right area, they still might not have been Alfred’s – they could have belonged to his sons Edward the Elder and Æthelweard, and his grandson, the short-lived King Ælfweard.
 And one pelvic bone is no match for the skeleton of Richard III!

 But still, all the brouhaha reminded us of one thing: as Churchill thought, Alfred was not only the greatest Briton, but also one of the greatest rulers of any time and place.
 His achievement, remember, was conditioned by the Vikings (on whom a terrific exhibition opens this month at the British Museum).
 From the 860s, England was assailed by large, professional armies.
 The kingdoms of Northumbria and East Anglia were destroyed and their royal lines ended.

 That was the bleak situation when Alfred came to the throne of Wessex in 871.
 He can never have expected to be king, as the youngest of five brothers, but all of them died young.
 He was 21, pious and brave, but in poor health, with a crippling hereditary illness, perhaps Crohn’s Disease – the attacks were evidently brought on by stress and must have been agony for someone who spent his life in the saddle.
 As Alfred himself said, what he achieved was not only through all his external struggles, but the “manifold troubles” of his personal life.

 He fought three wars with the Vikings.
 The first in 871 bought him time.
 Then in the mid-870s Mercia was dismembered when two sections of the ‘Great Heathen Army’ carved up the east Midlands and the north, settled down “and began to plough and make a living”.